Original image by succo. CC0

 Public law deals with matters that affect society as a whole.
 These establish rules for the relationship between the individual and society.
 It is composed of:

-Meanwhile, private law or civil law sets the rules between individuals.
+Meanwhile, Private Law or Civil Law sets the rules between individuals.
 Examples of these are those that govern contracts, property ownership, the rights and obligation of family members.

-There are levels of court, such as provincial, federal and territorial, and they are involved in interpreting and establishing the law.
-You must be represented by a lawyer if you wish to bring a case to court.
-Manitoba has a law phone-in and lawyer referral program that provides legal information and advice as well as lawyer referral services.
+If you decide to bring a case to court, you must be represented by a lawyer.
+If you need help getting legal representation, Manitoba has a law phone-in and lawyer referral program that provides legal information and advice as well as lawyer referral services.
 You can also go to the Law Society of Manitoba’s Lawyer Lookup, The Canadian Law List, or JusticeNet to look for a lawyer.
 You may even qualify for free legal-aid depending on your income.
-You can ask a settlement services agency near you for assistance.
+You can ask immigrant serving organizations near you for assistance.

 It is the duty of the police to enforce the law and keep people safe.
 Do not hesitate to call or approach them if you are at risk for violence or crime (or if you know someone who is in danger).
 You can contact the Winnipeg Police or the nearest police detachment if you are in rural Manitoba.
 You can even report a crime online.
-In cases of emergency where danger is about to happen, call 911.
-Aside from these, you can also report scams or fraud to the Royal Canadian Mounted Police.
-Should you be apprehended or questioned, it is always better to cooperate with the police.
-Remember that you have the right to know what you are being questioned or apprehended for and that you are innocent until proven guilty.
-It is a serious offense to bribe the police, so don’t even try!
+In cases of emergency, where danger is about to happen, call 911.

 Manitoba has one of the toughest laws in the world against animal cruelty and neglect.
 These are outlined in the Animal Care Act.
 The province also has an Animal Care Line for reporting animals (both pets and farm animals) who may have inadequate care or protection, or if they are being kept in an unsafe or unsanitary environment.